 COURSE CODE: BHMCT-101 COURSE TITLE: FOOD PRODUCTION FOUNDATION I (THEORY) COURSE OBJECTIVES: This paper will give the basic knowledge of cooking to the beginners.
 They will get versed with meaning, aims, objectives, kitchen organization structure, different kinds of ingredients, techniques of pre-preparation and cooking, knowledge of various stocks, sauces and soups, various cuts of vegetables.
 EVALUATION: The performance of the students will be evaluated on the basis of class participation, house tests, regularity and assignments carrying 40 percent of the total marks and rest through semester end examination of 3 hours duration.
-INSTRUCTIONS FOR The paper will be divided in three parts PAPER SETTING: Part A: There will be ten short answer questions covering whole syllabus of course.
+INSTRUCTIONS FOR The paper will be divided in three parts PAPER SETTING: The paper will be divided in times parts Part A: There will be ten short answer questions covering whole syllabus of course.
 This part will be of 20 marks.
-Part B There will be Five questions covering whole syllabus of course and student has to attempt four questions.
+Part B: There will be Five questions covering whole syllabus of course and student has to attempt four questions.
 Each question carries Five marks each.
-Part C. There will be Three questions covering whole syllabus of course and student has to attempt Two questions.
-Each question carries 10 marks each.
-UNIT-1 INTRODUCTION TO COOKERY: Levels of skills and experiences, Attitudes and behaviour in the kitchen, Personal hygiene, Uniforms & protective clothing, Safety procedure in handling equipment CULINARY HISTORY: Origin of modern cookery Classical and New World Cuisine, Different styles cookery: oriental, European, Continental, Pan American HIERARCHY AREA OF DEPARTMENT AND KITCHEN: Classical Brigade, Modern staffing in various category hotels, Roles of executive chef, Duties and responsibilities of various chefs, Co-operation with other departments General Layout Of the kitchen in organisations, layout of receiving areas, layout of service & wash up CULINARY TERMS: List of culinary (common and basic) terms, Explanation with examples AIMS & OBJECTS OF COOKING FOOD: Aims and objectives of cooking food, Various textures, Various consistencies, Techniques used in pre-preparation, Techniques used in preparation HACCP - Practices in food handling & storage CONVERSION TABLES: American, British measures and its equivalents INIT-2 Fuels used in catering industry: Types of fuel used in catering industry; calorific value; comparative study of different fuels, Calculation of amount of fuel required and cost.
+Part C: There will be Three questions covering whole syllabus of course and student has to attempt Two questions.
+Each question carries 10 marks each. student has to attempt two questions.
+Each question carries to marks each.
+UNIT-1 INTRODUCTION TO COOKERY: Levels of skills and experiences, Attitudes and OIIII-1 behaviour in the kitchen, Personal hygiene, Uniforms & protective clothing, Safety procedure in handling equipment CULINARY HISTORY: Origin of modern cookery Classical and New World Cuisine, Different styles cookery: oriental, European, Continental, Pan American HIERARCHY AREA OF DEPARTMENT AND KITCHEN: Classical Brigade, Modern staffing in various category hotels, Roles of executive chef, Duties and responsibilities of various chefs, Co-operation with other departments General Layout Of the kitchen in organisations, layout of receiving areas, layout of service & wash up CULINARY TERMS: List of culinary (common and basic) terms, Explanation with examples AIMS & OBJECTS OF COOKING FOOD: Aims and objectives of cooking food, Various textures, Various consistencies, Techniques used in pre-preparation, Techniques used in preparation HACCP - Practices in food handling & storage CONVERSION TABLES: American, British measures and its equivalents CONVENSION TABLES.
+American, british measures and its equivalents UNIT-2 Fuels used in catering industry: Types of fuel used in catering industry; calorific 5111.
+Z value; comparative study of different fuels, Calculation of amount of fuel required and cost.
 Gas: method of transfer, LPG and its properties; principles of Bunsen burner, precautions to be taken while handling gas; low and high-pressure burners, Gas bank, location, different types of manifolds FIRE PREVENTION AND FIRE FIGHTING SYSTEM: Classes of fire, methods of extinguishing fires (Demonstration), Fire extinguishers, portable and stationery, Fire detectors and alarm, Automatic fire detectors cum extinguishing devices, Structural protection, Legal requirements METHODS OF COOKING FOOD: Roasting, Grilling, Frying, Baking, Broiling, Poaching, Boiling:-Principles of each of the above, Care and precautions to be taken, Selection of food for each type of cooking.
-UT 2 BASIC PRINCIPLES OF FOOD PRODUCTION NIT-3 VEGETABLE AND FRUIT COOKERY : Introduction - classification of vegetables, Pigments and colour changes, Effects of heat on vegetables, Cuts of vegetables, rightents and colour changes, checks of near on vegetables, Cuts of vegetables.
+UNIT-3 BASIC PRINCIPLES OF FOOD PRODUCTION C-111110 VEGETABLE AND FRUIT COOKERY: Introduction - classification of vegetables, Pigments and colour changes, Effects of heat on vegetables, Cuts of vegetables,